 The plant uses 95% less water than other solar thermal technologies.

 The boilers and LPT together produce high-temperature steam of up to 550°C.

 In order to reduce the environmental impacts of the project, BLM in association with federal, state and local partners reduced the project size from 4,073 acres to 3,471 acres.

-BrightSource will also acquire 7,300 acres of mitigation land to conserve the desert tortoise after being tested for disease onsite.
-BLM has assigned over 3m acres of land for conservation of the species.
+BrightSource also announced plan to acquire 7,300 acres of mitigation land to conserve the desert tortoise after being tested for disease onsite.
+BLM assigned more than 3m acres of land for conservation of the species.